“God gave us memory so that we might have roses in December.” — J.M. Barrie.

-Sue has been gone for four months now, and she is so missed!
+Sue has been gone for four months now and is so missed!

 She loved this holiday and always dressed accordingly.
 Here she is at Old Ranch, watching the kids on the water slides.
 She just brightened up my every day, making life worth living.
-Always a smile and kind words for all.
-I am sure she wished she could have joined the kids on the water slides today, but that was not possible.
+Always smile and say kind words to everyone.
+I am sure she wished she could have joined the kids on the water slides today, but that was impossible.

 Sue was amazing, enjoying life to the hilt.
-She went with us to get fireworks, and she picked out “The Big Bang,” which delighted the kids.
+She went with us to get fireworks and picked out “The Big Bang,” which delighted the kids.
 I was glad that JR and Zack were there to get it into the car.
 I can see her in my mind now going “ooh” and “ah” when the fireworks went off.
-We were at Mitch’s house this year, and we had Vicky and Del with us and the Chartier’s came up from San Diego.
-Today will not be easy as July 4th was one of our special holidays.
+We were at Mitch’s house this year, and we had Vicky and Del with us, and the Chartiers came up from San Diego.
+Today will not be easy as July 4th was one of our memorable holidays.

 Colleen read the Daily Diary and decided to get the rest of the gang dressed up in the colors of the day.
 Thank you for the memories.
 Sue and I would dress up all these guys for every holiday.
 It brought back a lot of good memories.